In Pictures: UNICEF’s ‘Umama Onesibindi’, ‘Mother of Courage’ Exhibition

-Over the past 10 years, photographer Karin Schermbrucker has been travelling the continent on assignment with UNICEF, hearing and sharing ttraveling of women and children facing HIV.
+Over the past 10 years, photographer Karin Schermbrucker has been traveling the continent on assignment with UNICEF, hearing and sharing traveling of women and children facing HIV.

 “When I was pregnant and found out I was HIV positive, it was for me to make a radical decision and save his life or to keep quiet and see my boy get infected.” – Mercy, mother, Uganda